-There are examples of mid-20th century architecture built after WWII consisting of three ranch houses, two one-story utility-style buildings along the lakeshore (one is now a one-story café and a one-story utility ferry storage building), a former public bathroom (now converted to the bicycle shop) and the four condominium housing buildings along Lesley Court associated with Mackinac Island College.
-Lesley Court, multi family buildings, was originally used as facility housing for Mackinac College (now Mission Point Hotel).
-Any historic contribution Lesley
+There are examples of mid-twentieth century architecture built after World War II consisting of three ranch houses, two one-story utility-style buildings along the lakeshore (one is now a one-story café and a one-story utility ferry storage building), a former public bathroom (now converted to a bicycle shop), and the four condominium housing buildings along Lesley Court associated with Mackinac College.
+Lesley Court, consisting of four multi-family buildings, was originally used as facility housing for Mackinac College (now Mission Point Resort).
+The historic contribution Lesley Court may provide should be determined in conjunction with a any future historic study focusing on the Mission Point Resort campus (formerly Moral Re-Armament and/or Mackinac College).

-Court may provide should be determined in conjunction with a historic study, if it should occur, involving the Mission Point Resort (formerly Moral Re-Armament and/or Mackinac College.)
-There are the nine Victorian Revival multiunit apartment/condominiums buildings constructed in the 1960s to the 2000s.
-One large historic building converted to a condominium building has been so substantially altered that is considered non-contributing (Mapleview 6661 Main Street.)
+There are the nine Victorian Revival multiunit apartment/condominiums buildings constructed from the 1960s to the 2000s.
+One large historic building converted to a condominium building has been so substantially altered that is considered non-contributing (Mapleview, 6661 Main Street).

 While the historic buildings in the proposed district have sustained changes over time, some more than others, the majority of the structures retain a relatively high degree of architectural integrity, contributing to the historic sense of place that permeates the island.
-The post WWII era built structures are generally in keeping with the scale, massing, and fenestration detail of their historic neighbors and do not negatively impact those structures.
+The post-World War II structures are generally in keeping with the scale, massing, and fenestration detail of their historic neighbors and do not negatively impact those structures.